-Indoor environmental control to determine health risks and reserves for productivity increase
+Indoor environmental control for determine health risks and reserves for productivity increase

 High CO2 levels have been found to impact tiredness or decision-making in a number of studies.
 One recent lab-based study using simulated decision-making tasks showed CO2 having a significant detrimental impact (11%-23% worse) at 1000ppm compared to 600ppm, despite 1000ppm being widely considered acceptable.